onzfonz/comp227/src/content/0/en/part0a.md

 - Do the exercises.
 The exercises are submitted through GitHub and marking them as done on Canvas.
 - You need to work regularly.
-  The easiest way to fall behind in the course is to not work on this on a daily basis.
+  The easiest way to fall behind in the course is to not work on it every couple of days.
   Set yourself an alarm...do anything!
 But make it a habit of working on it at least 3 times a week for a little bit of time.

 ### Submitting exercises